SaintSkeeta/LaunchSitecoreTDS/README.md

 - Follow the steps in the {GitRootDirectory}/Installers/Sitecore/README.txt file, which tells you which Sitecore DLLs need to be referenced in code.

 #### Open the solution you wish to use ####
-Open `LaunchSitecore.sln` for the WebForms version of the site.<br />
-Open `LaunchSitecoreMvc.sln` for the MVC version of the site.
+Open `LaunchSitecoreMvc.sln` for the MVC source code.

-The two solutions share some projects, but can be built and deployed irrespective of each other.
-*Note:* You should only use one solution per Sitecore Instance.
-You cannot deploy both solutions to the same Sitecore instance.

 #### Set your TDS Deployment Settings ####
 - In the root directory of the solution, duplicate the `TdsGlobal.config` file, naming it `TdsGlobal.config.user`.